-If you follow these steps your hair color will remain bold, vibrant and stunning until your next visit.
-Many of my clients in Parrish, FL and Bradenton, FL have followed these exact steps and were thrilled with their results.
-Be Beautiful!
+If you follow these steps, your hair color will remain bold, vibrant, and stunning until your next visit.
+Many of my clients in Parrish, FL, and Bradenton, FL, have followed these exact steps and were thrilled with their results.
+Be beautiful.
+Be inspired.
+Be you.